-Advances in Scriptwriting: Online
+Advances in Scriptwriting

-The course provides original approaches to essential techniques such as making a scene, subtext, use of time/place, and structure.
+Running annually for over 20 years, Advances in Scriptwriting provides original approaches to essential techniques such as making a scene, subtext, use of time/place, and structure.
 There is a high level of imaginative but accessible class exercises, but minimal homework.

-- This is not a beginners' class.
+- This is not a beginner's class.
 It is aimed at writers who have had one or two of their films/plays produced or are having serious interest shown in their work by producers or agents.